AdguardTeam/tsurlfilter/packages/examples/tswebextension-mv3/README.md

 Then, click "Apply" and go to https://example.org - site will be blocked.

 4. Cosmetic rules at now applies with huge (about 2 seconds) latency

+5. **Declarative filtering log.**
+You can open the developer tools, go to the "AdGuard" tab, and see what declarative network rules have been applied to the page.